zeekey85/ALDControl/README.md

 # ALDControl
 Repo for ALD control custom hardware with Python

+28June2024
+- Added the setValve function, which should work now once I get the relay card from Numato lab.

 26June2024 Currently, the following seems to be working:
 - Read pressure from Pfeiffer gauge
 - setMFC state